RuichiXiong/RuichiXiong.github.io/_pages/about.md

 ---

 <p style="text-align: justify； hyphens: auto">I am a fourth-year Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.
-My current researches focus on <ins>the importance of international geographic and social connections in facilitating information flow between individuals and firms in different countries</ins>.</p>
+My current researches focus on the importance of international geographic and social connections in facilitating information flow between individuals and firms in different countries.</p>

 <p>&nbsp;</p>